zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 ## **Step 4**: Work with Partitioned Models
 OML4Py enables automatically building an ensemble model comprised of multiple sub-models, one for each data partition.
 Sub-models exist and are used as one model, which results in simplified scoring using the top-level model only.
 The proper sub-model is chosen by the system based on partition value(s) in the row of data to be scored.
 Partitioned models achieve potentially better accuracy through multiple targeted models.

-In this lab, we build an SVM model to predict the number of years a customer resides at their residence but partitioned on customer gender.
+In this lab, we build an Support Vector Machine (SVM) model to predict the number of years a customer resides at their residence but partitioned on customer gender.
 The model is then used to predict the target, then predict the target with prediction details.

 1. Run the following script to create test and train data sets and drop missing values.
     ```